FAIR BOOK

 38.

-Blanche McCullough Memorial Special: A collection of 5 knitted or crocheted flowers.
-Prizes: 1st: $10, others: $5
+Blanche McCullough Memorial SPECIAL: A pair of knitted or crocheted Highland cows Prizes: 1st: $10, others: $5

 Class 17